 Home

-The Foundational Economy is a collective of (mainly) European academic researchers working together to develop a new way of thinking which challenges mainstream ideas about what economic policy should be.
-Our focus is on the foundational economy – including health, care, education, housing, utilities and food supply- because these basic goods and services are a driver of welfare and the basis of citizenship.
+The Foundational Economy Collective is a loose international grouping of (mainly) European academic researchers working together to develop a new way of thinking which challenges mainstream ideas about what economic policy should be.
+Our starting point is the foundational economy – including health, care, education, housing, utilities and food supply- because these basic goods and services are a driver of welfare and the basis of citizenship.

 Our members come from several countries, a variety of disciplinary backgrounds and have different political affiliations.
-As a group, we are developing a distinctive practice represented by our multi authored books and articles and our diverse outputs including public interest reports.
+As a group, we come together for an annual conference, produce multi authored books and other diverse outputs including working papers and public interest reports.
 We are collectively minded, work together continuously and aim to lever social innovation that changes what is politically possible.
-More information about the Foundational Economy can be found in Short Films.
+More information can be found in Short Films.

 News and Events